compSciKai/moggie-bot/readme.md

 ## Moggie-bot hosting service commands

-Moggie-bot is hosted using Linux supervisorctl service, and implemented as follows:
+Moggie-bot is hosted using Linux supervisorctl service on a Raspberry Pi, and implemented as follows:

 Create a conf file such as bot.conf under /etc/supervisor/conf.d/ Create a 2 log files such under /var/log/ called: